Jim Corrigan: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, Jim Corrigan is a Gotham City Police Detective whose fiancé was kidnapped.
+In this new timeline, Jim Corrigan is a Gotham City Police Detective whose fiancée was kidnapped.
 He is guided by the Phantom Stranger on the instructions of The Voice.
 He leads Jim Corrigan to the abandoned warehouse where she is being kept, but this turns out to be a trap.
 Jim Corrigan and his girlfriend are killed by the kidnappers and he is then transformed into the Spectre, who accuses the Phantom Stranger of betraying him.
 As the Spectre is about to attack the Phantom Stranger, The Voice intervenes and sends the Spectre off to inflict his wrath on those who are more deserving of the Spectre's wrath.

 It is revealed that The Voice chose him, like he did the Stranger, to be "the mirror of his desire for justice" (though Corrigan believes in vengeance) and imbued him with divine powers.
 Jim returns to work as a police detective in Gotham City.
 The rage-filled Jim was performing his duties as the Spectre by practicing vengeance rather than justice, until the Phantom Stranger attacked his police precinct, convinced he was the one who kidnapped his family out of revenge.
 After exchanging blows physically and verbally, "The Voice" (God) himself intervened in the form of a Scottish Terrier (his sense of humor) and informed the Stranger of his mistake and set him on the right path.
 "The Voice" also set Corrigan straight on his duties and told him that he is meant to exact justice and not wrath.

-In the "Watchmen" sequel "Doomsday Clock," Lois Lane finds a flash-drive among the mess while at the Daily Planet.
-It shows her footage of Spectre and the rest of the Justice Society.

-In the pages of "The New Golden Age", Spectre was among the Justice Society members who partook in a group photo.
-When a Huntress from a possible future ended up in 1940, Spectre is among the Justice Society members that meet her.
-As Doctor Fate tries to read Huntress' mind about the threat in her future, Spectre is among those that are knocked down by the magical feedback.
+Following the DC Rebirth relaunch, Jim Corrigan appears in flashbacks to the 1940s.